speakeasy-api/examples/frameworks-laravel/README.md

-# F1 Laps API - Laravel PHP
+# F1 Race API - Laravel PHP

-A Laravel PHP implementation of the Formula 1 lap times API.
-This API provides endpoints for managing drivers, circuits, and lap time data.
+A Laravel PHP implementation of the Formula 1 race management API.
+This API provides endpoints for managing drivers, circuits.

 ## Overview

-This is a Laravel version of the F1 Laps API, providing the same functionality as the Rails version but built with PHP and Laravel framework.
+This is a Laravel-based F1 Race API that models real-world Formula 1 concepts: races held at circuits with drivers competing.
+It includes database migrations, seeders with demo data, and RESTful API endpoints following best practices like HATEOAS.
+The goal is to provide a simple API which can export OpenAPI specifications and be used to generate SDKs using tools like Speakeasy.

 ## Features

-- **Drivers Management**: Create and list F1 drivers
+- **Drivers**: Browse F1 drivers
-- **Circuits Management**: Create and list racing circuits
+- **Circuits**: Browse racing circuits
-- **Lap Times**: Record and query lap times with flexible filtering
+- **Races**: Browse races at circuits with participating drivers
+- **HATEOAS**: Hypermedia links instead of exposing raw foreign key IDs
 - **Health Check**: API health and version information

 ## Setup